The Use of Virtual Reality in Addiction Hospitals

 As addiction hospitals continue to explore and refine the use of VR in treatment, integrating tools like VET offers new hope for those struggling with addiction.
 For additional information on the holistic support provided by addiction facilities, explore our discussion on the benefits of structured sober living environments.

-Virtual Reality in Nicotine Addiction Treatment1
+Virtual Reality in Nicotine Addiction Treatment

 The application of Virtual Reality (VR) technology in nicotine addiction treatment is showing significant promise.
 By incorporating VR exposure therapy and Virtual Cognitive Behavioral Therapy (VCBT), addiction hospitals are finding innovative ways to assist individuals in overcoming their nicotine dependence.